 Scale-Smart Moves

-A New Series on Scale-Smart Tactics & Operations
+A Series on Scale-Smart Tactics & Operations

+I did it!
+I’ve just released Part 7 of 7 of my book Scale-Smart.
 At roughly 950 pages, it’s truly become a compendium of Productiveness.
 If you’ve been following me for a while, this is the “whole package”: it contains the nuggets from 100+ essays, stitched into one practical philosophy, with the missing connective tissue added, and then expanded into an overall praxeology for accomplishment.

 Writing Scale-Smart really lived up to my definition of a personal program: it was a grand personal campaign with a central transformative outcome.
 I started in early 2024, and according to my time-tracking tool, I spent nearly 700 hours on it, most of it in deep writing mode.
 So I really like to believe I’ve leveled up as an author, a thinker, and someone who sees big, long, and hairy efforts through.

-This is especially so, since it wasn’t a classic book project where one mostly does research and then repackages existing ideas into a new form.
-It was quite the opposite: a knowledge-building effort.
-That is, in the book, I coined new terminology, developed new concepts, and integrated them into a single, coherent whole philosophy I call scale-smartness.
+In my book, I coined new terminology, developed new concepts, and integrated them into a single, coherent whole philosophy I call scale-smartness.

 A scale-smart person is someone who builds scale-smart setups & systems to accomplish their aspirations.